jabedhasan21/Notes/Android-Interview-Questions/README.md

 + The Android Framework is an important aspect of the Android Architecture.
 + Here you can find all the classes and methods that developer would need in order to write applications on the Android Environment.

+## Activities, Tasks, and Intents
++ **Activities:** In Android, an activity is an application component that defines a screen of information and all of the associated actions the user can perform.
+Your app is a collection of activities, consisting of both the activities you create and those you re-use from other apps.

++ **Tasks:** A task is the sequence of activities a user follows to accomplish a goal.
+A single task can make use of activities from just one app, or may draw on activities from a number of different apps.

++ **Intents:** An intent is a mechanism for one app to signal it would like another app's assistance in performing an action.
+An app's activities can indicate which intents they can respond to.
+For common intents such as "Share", the user may have many apps installed that can fulfill that request.

 Q. What is a Service.?
  +
 (1). **Android Activity Lifecycle.**